HAIR

 I’d never felt sexier.

-I’m not there yet (as evidenced by my morning shave, my yesterday pluck and trim).
+I’m not there (as evidenced by my morning shave, my yesterday pluck and trim).
 Though I admire those who are: my beautiful friend with her thick hairy legs and dark armpits; the gorgeous woman with her cleanly shaved head, refusing to hide or conform.

 Maybe some day.